toretore/toretore.github.com/content/articles/tea.md

-Subscriptions
+### Subscriptions
----

 Subscriptions are for repeating events.
 Some examples are WebSocket connections that represent a stream of messages, or a "tick" event that occurs every second to update the inside world's time.

-Subscriptions are represented by the `Sub Msg` type, and there is only 1 way to tell the runtime about your interest in them: The `subscriptions` function executed by `Html.program`, which takes a `Model` and returns a `Sub Msg`.
+Subscriptions are represented by the [`Sub Msg`](http://package.elm-lang.org/packages/elm-lang/core/5.1.1/Platform-Sub#Sub) type, and there is only 1 way to tell the runtime about your interest in them: The `subscriptions` function executed by `Html.program`, which takes a `Model` and returns a `Sub Msg`.

-A simple example is `Time.every`, which returns a `Sub Msg` that results in an event containing the current time every second:
+A simple example is [`Time.every`](http://package.elm-lang.org/packages/elm-lang/core/5.1.1/Time#every), which returns a `Sub Msg` that results in an event containing the current time every second:

 ~~~elm
 type Msg =